 |© Yiftach Paltrowitz, 2010|

 * You write some unusual, but fabulous fiction that reveals such an imaginative and creative person behind the words.
-Was writing speculative fiction always organic for you?
+Was writing always organic for you?
 Who or what inspires you?

 I'm somewhat eclectic.
 I've been: an oboe player, a chemistry and calculus teacher, a weekend weight lifter, a National Endowment for the Humanities scholar (in the field of classics), a cooking instructor, a member of the Society for Creative Anachronism, a public relations intern, a community-based agriculture activist, a proponent of the Sudbury School model of education, an adherent to a very ancient religion, a flower arranger, a rhetoric professor, a companion to multiple cats, an herbalist, a teacher of feminist sociology, a cyclist, a swimmer, and a fan of berry-flavored yoghurt drinks.
 Despite my eagerness to try out many things, I've never been one to: throw pottery on a wheel, knead breads, voluntarily teach trigonometry, learn about machines' guts, be impressed by titles, degrees, awards, or wealth, forget the power of laughter, or fail to enjoy my children's Uromastyx lizard.
 Likewise, I refuse to inflated students' grades and I never developed an affection for chocolate-chip ice cream.

 As a kid, I read Asimov, Heinlein, and Vonnegut.
 I also read Camus, Hesse, and Sarte.
 Additionally, I read about dog breeds, the history of costumes, cutting edge surgical procedures, and ecology.
 In third grade, most specifically, I fell in love with word play.
 By the time I was fifteen, two newspapers paid me to contribute my views, weekly, to their pages.
 As an eighteen year-old college sophomore, I merited to have a musical, for which I wrote the book and lyrics, produced.
-During my initital four college semesters, I moved from majoring in linguistics to majoring in biochemistry to majoring in science writing.
+During college, I moved from majoring in linguistics, to majoring in biochemistry, to majoring in science writing.
 Shortly thereafter, I ran away to the scholarly world, where I invested my time in academic forums.
 I was a regular contributor to national venues and even spoke at international meetings.
-I taught Communication Theory, Semantics, Social value and Popular Culture, The Rhetoric of Identity and close to three dozen other topics i.e. I was employed to jump among levels of meaning and to mix up all natures of examples and of explanations.
-I was enraptured, but unwittingly frightened many students.
+I taught Communication Theory, Semantics, Social Value and Popular Culture, The Rhetoric of Identity and close to three dozen other topics.
+I jumped among levels of meaning and mixed up all natures of examples and of explanations.
+Sadly, that which enraptured me also frightened my college students.

 To wit, pink ponies, anthropomorphized mushrooms, berry bushes, jays, mice, and leopards populated my early fabrications.
 Such works suited my audience during those periods of their childhoods when they faced down issues of body image, of bullies, and of gatekeepers lacking compassion (elementary school teachers can be horrific in their insistence on prescribed behaviors).
-For my offspring, I intertwined sentient slugs, reverberating piranhas, and sloths that glowwd in florescent light, with troll princesses, magical toddlers, and nobles suffering from absentmindedness.
+For my offspring, I intertwined sentient slugs, reverberating piranhas, and sloths that glowed in florescent light, with troll princesses, magical toddlers, and nobles suffering from absentmindedness.
 At that juncture, when in the classroom, I likewise granted permission to my students, whether they were enrolled in grade school or in graduate school, to seek out madcap combinations.
-That period's communication construction looked like play and tasted like fun, but was fueled by mindfulness.
+During that period, my communication looked like play, and tasted like fun, but was fueled by mindfulness.